awsdocs/amazon-mwaa-user-guide/doc_source/vpc-security.md

 Security groups and access control lists \(ACLs\) provide ways to control the network traffic across the subnets and instances in your Amazon VPC using rules you specify\.
 + Network traffic to and from a subnet can be controlled by Access Control Lists \(ACLs\)\.
 You only need one ACL, and the same ACL can be used on multiple environments\.
 + Network traffic to and from an instance can be controlled by an Amazon VPC security group\.
 You can use between one to five security groups per environment\.
 + Network traffic to and from an instance can also be controlled by VPC endpoint policies\.
-If Internet access within your Amazon VPC is not allowed by your organization and you're using an Amazon VPC network with private routing, a VPC endpoint policy is required for the [AWS VPC endpoints and Apache Airflow VPC endpoints](vpc-vpe-create-access.md#vpc-vpe-create-view-endpoints-examples)\.
+If Internet access within your Amazon VPC is not allowed by your organization and you're using an Amazon VPC network with *private routing*, a VPC endpoint policy is required for the [AWS VPC endpoints and Apache Airflow VPC endpoints](vpc-vpe-create-access.md#vpc-vpe-create-view-endpoints-examples)\.

 ## Network access control lists \(ACLs\)<a name="vpc-security-acl"></a>